nickjackolaisen/BusinessInitiaitive/_posts/corporations/2024-03-26-shareholder_vs_stockholder.md

 At first glance, they might seem like synonyms, and in many contexts, they are used interchangeably.

-However, there are nuances that can make a difference in certain situations.
+However, some nuances can make a difference in certain situations.

 In the corporate world, shareholders and stockholders both refer to individuals or entities that own shares in a company.